opencontainers/umoci/man/umoci-tag.1.md

 *new-tag*

 # DESCRIPTION
-Creates a new tag that is a copy of *tag*.
+Creates a new tag that is a copy of *tag* with the name *new-tag*.
+If *new-tag* already exists, it will be replaced.
+The original *tag* will be unchanged.

 # OPTIONS